sunnygirlzyq/Donglab.github.io/content/publication/4-Ultraviolet Metasurface Based on Highly Scattering Silicon Antennas. SPIE Photonics West/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yang Deng
+  - Y. Deng
-  - Xi Wang
+  - X. Wang
-  - Zilun Gong
+  - Z. Gong
-  - Kaichen Dong
+  - K. Dong
-  - Shuai Lou
+  - S. Lou
-  - Nicolas Pégard
+  - N. Pégard
-  - Kyle Tom
+  - K. B. Tom
-  - Fuyi Yang
+  - F. Yang
-  - Laura Waller
+  - Z. You
-  - Zheng You
+  - L. Waller
-  - Jie Yao
+  - J. Yao

 # Author notes (optional)
 author_notes: